Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

-\item Specific for SAR it is fair to assume that P need not be aware of the following matters in finance at least: how banks interact with central banks, how interest rates come about, how to count the amount of money, how to define the circulation velocity of money, how often coins are renewed, how to detect counterfeit coins and banknotes, how, why and when to defend the rate of the Euro against other currencies, how to comply with international regulations on banking, how to measure GDP and national debt in order to monitor global key figures, how to avoid failures of individual banks, how to design the financial architecture of an internationally operating company, how to determine risk assessments and appropriate pricing for stock, bonds, options, warrants, swaps, and more sophisticated outcome of financial engineering, and so on. \item All these high level matters surface at once if P is casting his vote in national elections.
+\item Specific for SAR it is fair to assume that P need not be aware of the following matters in finance at least: \begin{enumerate} \item how banks interact with central banks, \item how and why quantitative easing and other practices that increase central bank assets are applied, \item how interest rates come about, \item how to count the total amount of money, \item how to define the circulation velocity of money, \item how often coins and banknotes are renewed and for what reason, \item how to detect counterfeit coins and banknotes, \item how, why and when to defend the rate of the Euro against other currencies, \item how to comply with international regulations on banking, \item how to measure GDP and national debt in order to monitor global key figures, \item how to avoid failures of individual banks, \item how to design the financial architecture of an internationally operating company, \item how to determine risk assessments and appropriate pricing for stock, bonds, options, warrants, swaps, and more sophisticated products of financial engineering, and so on. \end{enumerate} \item All these high level matters surface at once if P is casting his vote in national elections.
 Now he is entitled to follow the advice of his favorite politicians not requiring himself to understand the technical background of their positions.
 This also applies if the top management of P's employer explains the incumbent securitization of buildings which were simply owned until recently, or if the necessity for and technical details of insurance policies against higher interest rates are expounded which are supposedly needed when new premises are to be built. \end{enumerate}